Contact me for a free no-obligation Google search visibility report for your website via this website*. *Terms and conditions apply.

-Research from 2025 suggests that Google Gemini and ChatGPT may both consistently favour specific 'entities' (and sometimes the same entities - see table in screenshot below) in their recommendations for "best" / research type prompts / questions .
+Research from 2025 suggests that Google Gemini and ChatGPT 4 may both consistently favour specific 'entities' (and sometimes the same entities in each LLM - see table in screenshot below) in their recommendations for "best" / research type prompts / questions .

 These entities sometimes have competitors which arguably hold stronger "real-world positions".
 In half the topic areas, ChatGPT recommendations have a 'preferred' entity in more than 80% of all responses, while Gemini displayed similar consistency across 7 topic areas.
 This demonstrated that AI assistants may not always provide a balanced range of options but may instead exhibit highly structured and persistent preferences for certain types of prompts.
 This was research using "best" / research type questions e.g.